quasarframework/quasar/docs/src/pages/start/upgrade-guide/upgrade-guide.md

 | proxy | Object/Array | Same as before with webpack 4 |

 ::: tip
-If you've tampered with quasar.config.js > [devServer](/quasar-cli-webpack/quasar-config-js#property-devserver) then you might be interested in a list of all the breaking changes proposed by webpack-dev-server v4: [release notes](https://github.com/webpack/webpack-dev-server/blob/master/migration-v4.md).
+If you've tampered with quasar.config file > [devServer](/quasar-cli-webpack/quasar-config-file#property-devserver) then you might be interested in a list of all the breaking changes proposed by webpack-dev-server v4: [release notes](https://github.com/webpack/webpack-dev-server/blob/master/migration-v4.md).
 Check if any apply to you.
 :::

 #### webpack-chain

 ::: warning
 At the moment of writing these lines, [webpack-chain](https://github.com/neutrinojs/webpack-chain) has not been updated to fully support Webpack 5.
-This has impact over all quasar.config.js > chainWebpack{...} methods.
+This has impact over all quasar.config file > chainWebpack{...} methods.
 While these methods will still work, the newer parts of the configuration introduced in Webpack 5 are not (yet) available.
 For those parts, the `extendWebpack*` methods should be used, until webpack-chain is fully Webpack 5 compatible.
 :::

 ### App.vue